brown-cs132-s13/labs/security/README.md

 //But what if user_name was equal to:
 "'; DROP TABLE users;"

-//Now we would get the following query:
+//We would get the following query:
 "SELECT * FROM users WHERE username=''; DROP TABLE users;"
 //Which is a valid query with predictable consequences.
 //(Everything in the users table would be deleted.)
 ```

-The best practice to avoid SQL injection is to stored procedures.
+The best practice to avoid SQL injection is to use stored procedures.
 Parameterized queries, where the query and data are sent separately, are also relatively secure.

 #### XSS